gliddd4/MySign/README.md

 The coolest ipa signer on the planet, now open source.
 On par/better then Feather or Ksign.
-Developed before iOS 26 was revealed.
+Developed and tested on iOS 17, expect issues on iOS 18 & 26.
+UI was ironically created before iOS 26 was revealed.

 Based primarily on https://github.com/nabzclan-reborn/ArkSigning.
 Thanks to Feather for eSign repo code compatibility.
 Other projects used are referenced in app.